CarlSargunar/Umbraco-Docker-Workshop/Workshop.md

 ## 3.4 Running the website container in the same network

-We can then run the website container.
-Notice in the command below there is an argument to let the container know which network to connect to.
+We can then run the website container. *Notice in the command below there is an argument to let the container know which network to connect to - the same **umbNet** network*.

 **Action:** Run the following command to run the website container.